UFC Betting In Colorado

 If you want to bet on the UFC on your phone in Colorado, here are your top apps for UFC lines & odds.

 You might know DraftKings as a Daily Fantasy Sports brand but it’s also now one of the top sportsbooks operating in several states.
-Users who sign up via our exclusive links gain access to some great bonus perks including a free $25 in bets on sign-up.
+Users who sign up via our exclusive links gain access to some great perks, including up to $2,050 in bonuses.

 UFC lines you can find on the DraftKings app include: